Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-But then came wars, restaurants evolved, high-end brasseries became popular, fast food emerged as a cheap alternative, and the working classes no longer needed the special canteen-type establishments they had grown to love.
+But then came wars, restaurants evolved, high-end brasseries became popular, fast food emerged as a cheap alternative, and the working classes no longer needed the special canteen-type establishments they had once loved.

 And so the bouillons went into decline, and nearly died.

 The bouillon Paris restaurants might well have disappeared altogether, had it not been for two things.

 In the early 2000s, a single bouillon remained in Paris: the Bouillon Chartier.
 New owners sought to return to the source and revive the ideal of what a bouillon should provide − good food, decent portions, low prices, and a stunning decor.
 Many are now listed as historical monuments.